Flamboyant Chinese princeling falls from grace

 His directness and independent streak impressed foreigners but annoyed peers, who prefer to rule through backdoor consensus and often stilted slogans.

-Analysts have noted that no one in the top leadership has publicly praised Bo or the crackdown on organized crime.
+Analysts have noted that no one in the top leadership has publicly praised Bo or the crackdown on organised crime.

 Bo, 62, is a son of late vice-premier Bo Yibo, making the younger Bo a "princeling" -- the children of incumbent, retired or late revolutionary leaders.